Cambridge Farmers' Market Revitalization

 The building that integrates three historic areas of Cambridge

 Accessibility enhancements and modernization of vendor space support new trends, consumer demand, and creative possibilities.
-The heritage value of the market has been sensitively preserved, while making improvements to meet structural requirements.
+The heritage value of the market has been sensitively preserved, while improvements were implemented to meet current structural requirements.

 JMA worked with market staff, vendors and the general public, shaping a vision for the market as a “Community Food Hub” that can support present and future needs, by prioritizing grass roots and artisanal initiatives, and allowing for the flexibility that such enterprises require.